sharonyouchunxue/3D-house-project/README.md

 # 3D-house-project
-Project Description
+# Project Description
-This project is an interactive 3D architectural view of a house created with Three.js.
-It displays various techniques in computer graphics, including primitive geometry creation, advanced lighting, texture application, and shader programming.
-Users can navigate through the house, observing different rooms, furniture, and lighting effects that simulate real-world scenarios.
+- This project is an interactive 3D architectural view of a house developed with Three.js.
+It demonstrates the use of primitive geometry, advanced lighting and shading, and texture application, including textures created with POV-Ray.
+Users can explore the house in a first-person view, experiencing different lighting scenarios and detailed models that enhance the realism of the architectural design.

-How to Run
+# How to Run
-To run this project locally, follow these steps:
+To run this project with Vite, a modern build tool that significantly improves the development experience, follow these steps:

-Ensure you have Node.js installed on your computer.
+Ensure Node.js is installed on your computer.
-Clone this repository or download the project files.
+Clone the repository or download the project files to your local machine.
-Open a terminal in the project directory.
+Navigate to the project directory in a terminal or command prompt.
-Run npm install to install the necessary dependencies.
+Run npm install to install project dependencies, including Vite.
-Start a local server.
-One way to do this is by installing http-server via npm:
+Start the Vite development server with:
 Copy code
-npm install -g http-server
-After installation, run http-server in the project directory.
+npx vite
-Open your web browser and visit http://localhost:8080 to view the project.
+Open a web browser and go to http://localhost:5173/ to view the application.
+The port number may vary; refer to the terminal output to confirm the correct URL.
 File Structure
-index.html - The entry point of the application.
-Contains the basic HTML structure. styles.css - CSS file for basic styling. app.js - The main JavaScript file that contains the Three.js code to create and control the 3D scene. textures/ - Directory containing all the texture images used in the project. models/ - Directory containing 3D models in .glb format used for furniture and other detailed objects. shaders/ - Contains GLSL files for custom shader material (if applicable).
+index.html - Entry point for the application, hosting the basic HTML structure. styles.css - Contains styling for the application. main.js - The main JavaScript file, where the Three.js scene is set up and controlled. textures/ - A directory with all texture images, some of which are generated using POV-Ray. models/ - Contains 3D model files in .glb format for detailed objects within the scene. shaders/ - If custom shaders are used, this directory will contain GLSL files for those materials.
 Key Features
-Primitive Geometry: Walls, floors, and simple furniture are created using Three.js primitives.
+Primitives and Models: Uses Three.js primitives for basic shapes and GLTF models for complex objects.
-Lighting: Simulated sunlight and indoor lighting with shadows for a realistic effect.
+Lighting Techniques: Implements both sunlight simulation and indoor lighting with shadows.
-Textures: Use of POV-Ray to create original textures applied to various surfaces.
-Interactivity: Pointer lock controls allow for first-person navigation through the house.
+Interactive Controls: Uses PointerLockControls for immersive navigation through the house.
-Shader Programming: A custom shader material is used to simulate glass transparency.
+Custom Shaders: Incorporates a custom shader for effects like glass transparency.
+Original Textures: Features textures created with POV-Ray, showcasing unique surface details.
 Dependencies
-Three.js - 3D library used to create and display animated 3D computer graphics in a web browser.
-GLTFLoader - For loading .glb model files.
-Acknowledgements
-Three.js documentation and examples for providing a foundational understanding of 3D graphics in the web.
-POV-Ray for texture creation.
-Free 3D models from Sketchfab and textures from Textures.com were used as references or starting points for custom assets.
-Note
-Replace the placeholders (such as URLs and directory paths) with the actual data relevant to your project.
-Ensure you have the rights or permissions to use any third-party resources included in your project.
+Three.js for creating and displaying 3D graphics.
+Vite for an optimized development and build process